 (6) The Mill River Trout Management Area shall be that portion of the Mill River in Fairfield, from the Merritt Parkway Bridge downstream to Lake Mohegan.
-There shall be no closed season for trout in the Mill River Trout Management Area.
-The daily creel limit for trout is zero and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
+[There shall be no closed season for trout in the Mill River Trout Management Area].
+The daily creel limit in the Mill River Trout Management Area for trout is zero and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 Possession of trout in the waters or on the shores of the Mill River Trout Management Area is prohibited.

 (7) The Moosup River Trout Management Area shall be that portion of the Moosup River in Plainfield from the bridge at Route 14 downstream to the junction with the Quinebaug River.
 Fishing within a portion of the Moosup River Trout Management Area as indicated by signs posted by the Department of Energy and Environmental Protection is restricted to fly fishing only.
-There shall be no closed season for trout in the Moosup River Trout Management Area.
-The daily creel limit for trout in the Moosup River Trout Management Area is zero and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
+[There shall be no closed season for trout in the Moosup River Trout Management Area is zero and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 Possession of trout in the waters or on the shores of the Moosup River Trout Management Area is prohibited.

 (8) The Salmon River Trout Management Area shall be that portion of the Salmon River in Colchester and East Hampton, from the junction of the Blackledge and Jeremy Rivers downstream to the Route 16 bridge.
 Fishing within a portion of the Salmon River Trout Management Area is restricted to fly fishing only as indicated by signs posted by the Department of Energy and Environmental Protection.
-There shall be no closed season for trout in the Salmon River Trout Management Area.
-From 6:00 a.m. on the second Saturday in April through the last day in August, the daily creel limit for trout in any combination shall be two and the minimum length for any trout taken shall be nine inches.
+[There shall be no closed season for trout in the Salmon River Trout Management Area.]
+From 6:00 a.m. on the second Saturday in April through the last day in August, the daily creel limit for trout in any combination in the Salmon River Trout Management Area shall be two and the minimum length for any trout taken shall be nine inches.
 From September first to 6:00 a.m. on the second Saturday in April, the daily creel limit for trout is zero and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 During said time period from September first through 6:00 A.M. on the second Saturday in April possession of trout in the waters or on the shores of the Salmon River Trout Management Area is prohibited.

 (9) The Naugatuck River Trout Management Area shall be that portion of the Naugatuck River from Route 118 in Harwinton and Litchfield, downstream to the Thomaston Dam in Thomaston.
-There shall be no closed season for trout in the Naugatuck River Trout Management Area, except that those portions of this trout management area within one hundred feet of signs indicating such closure posted by the Department of Energy and Environmental Protection at or near the mouths of tributary streams shall be closed to all fishing during the period June fifteenth through September fifteenth, inclusive.
-From September first through March thirty-first, fishing is restricted to those methods specified by the Commissioner for the taking of Atlantic salmon in accordance with section 26-112-45(c) of the Regulations of Connecticut State Agencies.
+[There shall be no closed season for trout in the Naugatuck River Trout Management Area, except that those] No person shall fish in those portions of [this trout management area] the Naugatuck River Trout Management Area within one hundred feet of signs indicating such [closure] prohibition posted by the Department of Energy and Environmental Protection at or near the mouths of tributary streams [shall be closed to all fishing] during the period June fifteenth through September fifteenth, inclusive.
+From September first through March thirty-first, fishing is restricted to those methods specified by the Commissioner for the taking of Atlantic salmon in accordance with section 26-112- 45(c) of the Regulations of Connecticut State Agencies.
 The daily creel limit for trout is zero and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 Possession of trout in the waters or on the shores of the Naugatuck River Trout Management Area is prohibited.